 Post 16 pupils work in two groups to access their curriculum opportunities.

-The curriculum offers GCSE Maths and English are taught as well as off-site opportunities for GCSE Art.
+The curriculum in school offers GCSE Maths, Science and English and there are off-site opportunities for GCSE Art,photography,PE and creative studies. .
 All pupils access English and Maths at the appropriate level to ensure a progression and building of essential core skills.
 Pupils have access to enriched learning opportunities on a weekly basis – Independent Travel, Gym, Swimming, photography, Enterprise and independent living skills as well as a wide variety of ASDAN short courses throughout the year.

-Pupils follow an individual learning Pathway for accreditation including ASDAN, Edexcel and Functional skills.
+Pupils follow an individual learning Pathway for accreditation including ASDAN, Edexcel and Functional skills and GCSE.

 Careers Lead - Ben Brown